apostovskaya/tcrBLOSUM/README.md

   - *src/Dataset_assembly*: scripts to process TCR data and define blocks of epitope-specific TCRs
   - *src/Matrix_evaluation*: scripts to evaluate performance of tcrBLOSUMb when applied to clustering and alignment of distant TCRs

-- Results and figures can be found under *results/*
+- *results/*: results and figures
-  - **tcrBLOSUM** matrices can be found under */results/tcrBLOSUMmtx*
+  - */results/tcrBLOSUMmtx*: **tcrBLOSUM** matrices
     - *tcrBLOSUM_all_alpha.tsv* - tcrBLOSUMa, tcrBLOSUM matrix for CDR3 alpha
     - *tcrBLOSUM_all_beta.tsv* - tcrBLOSUMb, tcrBLOSUM matrix for CDR3 beta
-  - **PhysChemSim**, an alternative amino acid substitution matrix which reflects the similarity between amino acids based on their physicochemical properties, can be found under */results/otherMTXs*
+  - */results/otherMTXs*: alternative amino acid substitution matrices
+    - **PhysChemSimMtx.tsv** - a matrix which reflects the similarity between amino acids based on their physicochemical properties
-  - **TopoSim**, an alternative amino acid substitution matrix which reflects the similarity in atomic composition and atomic neighbourhoods between amino acids, can be found under */results/otherMTXs*
+    - **TopoSimMtx.tsv** - a matrix which reflects the similarity in atomic composition and atomic neighbourhoods between amino acids